shimniok/rpi_aprs_board/README.md

 mic jack.
 SPK goes to RPi external speaker jack.
 Then, solder jumper wire to the DCD and PTT wire pads, and connect to active high pins on the Raspberry Pi.
 I use GPIO17 and GPIO27.
 Ground is provided through the audio cables

+# Adjusting Audio Levels

+Adjust the MIC and SPK potentiometers in the middle.
+Now boot your Raspberry Pi and turn on your radio with an antenna attached and tune to 144.390MHz (APRS frequency).
+Launch direwolf after installing and setting up your direwolf.conf per the Direwolf User Guide.
+For now, disable beaconing.

+## Adjust radio output level

+Adjust radio volume and the SPK potentiometer until direwolf reports audio level of about 50 for most stations.

+## Adjust radio input level

+You'll need an oscilloscope for this.
+Tune the radio to an unused packet band.
+Stop direwolf and reconfigure it to transmit every 5 seconds, and restart.
+Use the oscilloscope probe to display the waveform at the XCVR MIC output wirepad.
+Adjust the MIC potentiometer as high as it will go without clipping the peak of the signal.

+You may need to adjust the Raspberry Pi's output level.
+Keep in mind that USB audio boards may "forget" alsamixer levels you set should the board become unplugged.